 If you or a loved one were recently arrested for possessing a small amount of drugs, call Moses & Rooth’s right away.
-Our attorneys can help you fight your simple drug possession charge in Florida.
+Our drug possessions attorneys can help you fight your simple drug possession charge in Florida.

 Never assume you have to plead guilty for simple possession in Florida.
 You can fight.